 Jacek Jaroslaw Jasieniak, PhD GCCRS

-Jacek is an Associate Professor of Materials Science and Engineering at Monash University.
-He is interested in developing nanoscale materials and applying these to technologies that can be commercialized to solve real world problems.
+Jacek is an Associate Professor of Materials Science and Engineering at Monash University and the Director of the Monash Energy Materials and Systems Institute (MEMSI).
+He is interested in developing nanoscale materials and applying these to energy technologies that can be commercialized to solve real world problems.

 His Monash University profile can be found here.